gunjanbharatmehta/campaign-data-management/README.md

 1. Introduction: A brief overview of the project's aims and objectives.
 2. The Class Diagram: Detailed representation of the ER diagram with constraints and assumptions.
-3. Implementation: SQL table definitions used to create the database.
-4. Queries: Six sample queries showcasing the system's ability to meet the requirements.
+3. Queries: Six sample queries showcasing the system's ability to meet the requirements.
-5. Conclusion: A critical evaluation of the final product and an overall review of the project.
+4. Conclusion: A critical evaluation of the final product and an overall review of the project.
-6. Appendix: Detailed data tables used in the database.
+5. Appendix: Detailed data tables used in the database.

 Please refer to the report.pdf file for a comprehensive understanding of the project and its outcomes.